LearnEarnFun/Pega-Interview-Concepts/Case Management.md

 __Spin-off && Split For Each__ - are the case shapes treated for parallel processing at the case lifecycle level.

 But, actual Java Thread level parallel processing works using the __QUEUE__ method as part of the activity invocation.

+## What is the difference between the Obj-Save-Cancel and Rollback methods?

+Obj-Save-Cancel method cancels the most recent one deferred save.

+Rollback method rollsback all the deferred save operations.